cloudtrax/docs/api/switch_management.md

 ##### output

-The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error in case of failure.
+The API either returns HTTP status code 200 (success) or an HTTP error and JSON describing the error(s) in the case of failure.
 On success, the API returns a JSON package containing the id of the created switch.

+##### special error handling
+If you have "master" access, the MAC field ("mac") can be used to transfer the switch to a different network.
+This makes handling MAC-related errors slightly more complicated.
+To wit:

+* an error will be returned if the node you're creating has the same MAC as an existing switch in the specified network.
+* if you have "master" access and  the node has the same MAC as an existing switch in *another* of your networks and "confirm_transfer" is true, the existing switch will be transferred to the network specified in the URL.
+* otherwise an error will be returned.

 ##### example input